Consideration of Removing Names from University Property

 Upon receipt of a request, the Office of the President will forward the request to the chair of the Standing Committee, who will appoint three to five members of the Standing Committee to serve on an Inquiry Committee.
 The Inquiry Committee will review the request to verify that the requestor has provided all required information and evaluate whether there is sufficient evidence to proceed.
-If there is sufficient evidence to proceed, the Inquiry Committee will notify the chair of the Standing Committee, who will then appoint three to twelve members of the Standing Committee to serve on a Review Committee.
+If there is sufficient evidence to proceed, the Inquiry Committee will notify the chair of the Standing Committee, who will then appoint members of the Standing Committee to serve on a Review Committee.
 If there is not sufficient evidence to proceed, the Inquiry Committee will notify the requestor with an opportunity to supplement their request.

 After reviewing this material, submit your request with the following information:

 - Name and affiliation or connection with Iowa State University